George Cornwallis-West: Personal life

 Cornwallis-West and Lady Randolph Churchill were married on 28 July 1900.
 The wedding was held at St Paul's Church, Knightsbridge.
 They separated in 1912 and divorced on 1 April 1914, but continued to meet socially upon occasion.
 After their divorce, she returned to her former name: Lady Randolph Churchill.
 On 6 April 1914, Cornwallis-West married Beatrice Stella Tanner Campbell, an actress known (under her previous husband's name) as "Mrs Patrick Campbell".
+George Bernard Shaw wrote the part of Eliza Doolittle in his play Pygmalion for her.

 Cornwallis-West's elder sister, née Mary Theresa Cornwallis-West, was a noted society beauty.
 Known as Daisy, Princess of Pless, she was the first wife of Hans Heinrich XV, Prince of Pless.
 His younger sister, Constance, became the first wife of Hugh Grosvenor, 2nd Duke of Westminster.

 In 1951, aged 76, after having been afflicted for many years with Parkinson's disease, Cornwallis-West committed suicide in his apartment at 9 North Audley Street, Westminster, leaving an estate valued for probate at £12,255.
 He left no legitimate children.